At Ivanka Trump’s urging, White House announces new $1.5 billion in funding for Farmers to Families Food Box program

 Trump officials gave a finance firm $16.3 million to supply food boxes to the poor.
 House Democrats are raising questions about how those funds were handled.

-After an initial $1.76 billion, its funding was cut to $500 million in the fourth and final round of funding, leaving food lines in the Southeast, California and New York without money to buy food.
+After initial rounds of more than $1 billion, funding was reduced to $500 million by the fourth and final round, leaving food lines in the Southeast, California and New York without money to buy food.

 After The Washington Post reported the farm box initiative was running out of funds, Ivanka Trump reinforced the importance of the program, which has also been a boon to farmers, to Agriculture Secretary Sonny Perdue, White House officials said.
 “This new round of Farmers to Families Food Boxes will go a long way in helping American families access nutritious and healthy meals as we recover from the COVID-19 pandemic,” Perdue said.